China–Japan relations: Normalization

-In December 1971, the Chinese and Japanese trade liaison offices began to discuss the possibility of restoring diplomatic trade relations, and in July 1972, Kakuei Tanaka succeeded Eisaku Satō as a new Japanese Prime Minister.
-Tanaka assumed a normalization of the Sino-Japanese relations.
+In December 1971, the Chinese and Japanese trade liaison offices began to discuss the possibility of restoring diplomatic trade relations, and in July 1972, Kakuei Tanaka succeeded Eisaku Satō as the new Japanese Prime Minister.
+Tanaka assumed a normalization of the Sino–Japanese relations.
 Furthermore, the 1972 Nixon visit to China encouraged the normalization process.
 The normalization process was eased in part because PRC and Japan had maintained unofficial trade and people-to-people exchanges.

-A visit by Tanaka to Beijing culminated in the signing a joint statement on September 29, 1972, which normalized diplomatic relations between Japan and the PRC.
+A visit by Tanaka to Beijing culminated in the signing the Japan–China Joint Communiqué on September 29, 1972, which normalized diplomatic relations between Japan and the PRC.
 Japan stated that it was aware of its responsibility for causing enormous damage to the Chinese people during World War II and China renounced its demand for war reparation from Japan.
 Avoiding political disputes over this traumatic history facilitated immediate strategic cooperation.
-The Japanese agreed with the Chinese view on the political status of Taiwan, namely "that Taiwan is an inalienable part of the territory of the People's Republic of China."
-Subsequently, the bilateral economic relationships grew rapidly: 28 Japanese and 30 Chinese economic and trade missions visited their partner country.
+The Japanese acknowledged but did not formally endorsed the Chinese view on the political status of Taiwan, namely "that Taiwan is an inalienable part of the territory of the People's Republic of China."

 On 5 February 1973, China and Japan agreed to reestablish diplomatic relations.
+The Japan–China Friendship Parliamentarians' Union (JCFUP) was created in 1974 as a semi-official platform focused on dialogue and goodwill that acts as a crucial channel for diplomatic relations that promotes cultural exchanges, economic links and political understanding.
+A cross-party group of Japanese lawmakers, often led by the moderate Buddhist democratic party Kōmeitō would meet with high-level Chinese officials and the CCP's liaison department to smoothen relations and calm occasional political tensions even to the present day.

 Negotiations for a Sino-Japanese peace and friendship treaty began in 1974, but soon broken off in September 1975.
 China insisted the anti-hegemony clause, which was directed at the Soviet Union, be included in the treaty.
 Japan objected the clause and did not wish to get involved in the Sino-Soviet split.
 Talks on the peace treaty were resumed in July 1978, and the agreement was reached in August on a compromise version of the anti-hegemony clause.
 The Treaty of Peace and Friendship between Japan and China was signed on August 12 and came into effect October 23, 1978, under the two leaders of Deng Xiaoping and Takeo Fukuda.